Projects & Consultations

 My name is Richard Austin and I am a Highways Design Technician working in the Norfolk County Council Offices.
 I have been given a scheme that is located within your area of interest.

 The scheme is to reshape the Southern roundabout at the Longwater interchange and signalise the approaches to the roundabout from the A47 westbound slip road approach and the south bound A1074 Dereham Road approach (please see location plan attached).

 The roundabout redesign works will involve reshaping the existing roundabout to a tear drop style shape.
 This will also require us to reduce the size of left turn lane island that is located between the A47 off Slip and the C162 Long Lane.
 We believe that this along with the signals work will hopefully decrease the waiting time for traffic exiting the A47 and therefore reduce the amount of vehicles that queue in this location.

-This scheme is due to start on or as close to Monday 28 October 2019 and last for approximately 5 weeks.
+This scheme is due to start in the new year and last for approximately 5 weeks.